jarecoo/practice/notes.md

     - “Indeed, to one who is active, no day is long.
 So let us lengthen our lives; for the duty and the proof of life consist in action.
 Cut short the night: use some of it for the day’s business.
 Birds that are being prepared for the banquet, that they may be flattened through lack of exercise, are kept in the dark.
 And similarly, if men vegetate without physical activity, their idle bodies are overwhelmed with flesh, and in their self-satisfied retirement the fat of indolence grows upon them” -Seneca
     - “Exercise is a celebration of what you can do, not a punishment for what you ate”
     - Use food for sustenance, not pleasure.
 Modern bounty makes food-related sickness extremely common (high cholesterol, diabetes, high blood pressure, obesity, etc)
+    - “One should by constant practice accustom himself to choosing food not for enjoyment but for nourishment, not to tickle his palate but to strengthen his body.”
+Musonius Rufus, Lectures,  On Food, XVIIIB
     - Avoid drinking soda.
 It’s poison.
 Consume sugar sparingly.
 Stick to whole foods, white meat and fish, lots of veggies, lots of fruits.
 Fewer carbs.
     - Go on at least 3 walks a week
 - Mental